-Table 3 indicates that firms experiencing management turnover or regulatory intervention have abnormal stock market returns of -11.5 percent and -14.3 percent, respectively, in the period 1985-86, compared with -1.9 percent for firms experiencing no control change.
+Table III indicates that firms experiencing management turnover or regulatory intervention have abnormal stock market returns of -11.5 percent and -12.9 percent respectively in the period 1985-86, compared to -1.9 percent for firms experiencing no control change.
 Targets of friendly bids have abnormal returns of +9.5 percent, while targets of hostile bids have abnormal returns of +5.3 percent.
-Each group's performance is statistically different from that of the no-control-change group, except for the hostile group.21 The same pattern of performance between corporate control groups is exhibited when the measure of performance is ROE: BHCs in the regulatory and management turnover group show significantly poorer performance than the no-control-change group, whereas BHCs subject to a friendly merger show significantly better performance than the no-change group.
-Performance in the hostile takeover group is not statistically significantly different from that of the no-control-change group.
+Each group's performance is statistically different from that of the no control change group, except for the hostile group.21 The same pattern of performance between corporate control groups is exhibited when the measure of performance is ROE: BHCs in the regulatory and management turnover group show significantly poorer performance than the no control change group, whereas BHCs subject to a friendly merger show significantly better performance than the no change group.
+Performance in the hostile takeover group is not statistically significantly different from that of the no control change group.